David Montagu, 4th Baron Swaythling

 David Charles Samuel Montagu, 4th Baron Swaythling (6 August 1928 – 1 July 1998), was a British peer who held prominent positions in a number of notable British companies.
-He succeeded to the title of 4th Baron Swaythling in 1990 on the death of his father, Stuart Albert Samuel Montagu, 3rd Baron Swaythling OBE.
+He succeeded to the title of 4th Baron Swaythling in 1990 on the death of his father, Stuart Albert Samuel Montagu, 3rd Baron Swaythling OBE on 5 January 1990.

 His photographic portrait by Godfrey Argent was commissioned for the National Photographic Record in 1969, and is held at the National Portrait Gallery.
 He appears in two other photographs (taken in 1928 and in 1948) in the archives of the National Portrait Gallery.

 Background and early life

 Montagu was the son of Stuart Montagu, 3rd Baron Swaythling, and Mary Violet Levy.
 His parents divorced in 1942 when he was 13, and he lived with his mother and her second husband.
 He was educated at Eton College and Trinity College, Cambridge, graduating with a degree in English literature.